neryus/email-developer-handbook/tools.md

 - Default keyboard shortcut for break line element

 Plugins:
-- Emmet, after some headache to install it in Dreamweaver this tool saves a lot of repeating typing.
+- [Emmet](https://github.com/emmetio/dreamweaver), after some headache to install and set up it on Dreamweaver this tool saves a lot of repeating typing.

 ### Atom